 Is what I say in a meeting confidential?

 GAMMA's policy is that all meetings are confidential.
 We remind participants of this confidentiality policy at every meeting.
 We ask every attendee to keep private what they hear in the group.
 If it will help you in resolving issues in your marriage, you certainly may discuss generalities of what you learn here with your wife or another appropriate person.
 But we ask that you not discuss these things in a way that would reveal a person's identity.

 Where are GAMMA meetings held?

 GAMMA meetings are held in a variety of locations in the United States.
-A full list of meeting can be found here.
+A full list of meetings can be found here.

 Where do I find the latest meeting information?

 Either Meetup.com or the local GAMMA website has the latest meeting information.
-A full list of meeting can be found here.
+A full list of meetings can be found here.